Addonniss/addonniss/service.translatarr/README.md

 ---

-## 📁 Save Folder

-Folder where translated subtitles are written.

-Must be writable by Kodi.

----

 ## 🔔 Notification Modes

 Show Statistics:
 Displays:
 - Model used
 - Total tokens
 - Estimated cost
 - Total chunks
 - Lines translated

 Simple Notifications:
 Minimal progress bar only.

+You can enable one or both.

 ---